Keep Your Goalkeeper Gloves Lasting Longer & Performing Better.

-- Wear the correct sized Goalkeeper gloves.
+- Do Not Force the Goalkeeper Gloves on.
+Instead, wear the correct sized Goalkeeper gloves.
 If the glove is too big, the tips of the fingers will abrade quicker.
 If the glove is too small, the glove will expand and may cause tearing or ripping of the glove.
+Find Your Perfect Size at Our Goalkeeper Glove Size Guide Page.

-- Make sure the latex remains damp.
+- Do Not Dry out the latex.
+Make sure the latex remains damp.
 Latex has the best gripping capabilities when it is slightly wet.
 A dry glove will also deteriorate much more quickly.

 - The best time to clean your gloves are immediately following training or matches.
 Use either warm water (no greater than 30 °C), or with a specific cleaning solution.